revbayes/revbayes.github.io/tutorials/fbd_simple/index.md

-We have defined the full probabilistic graphical model shown in {% ref fig_full_model_gm %} and we are now ready to specify our MCMC analysis.
+We have defined the full probabilistic graphical model shown in {% ref fig_full_model_gm %} and we are now ready to specify the details of our MCMC analysis.
 The first step in setting up the analysis is to create _monitors_ that will record the values of each parameter in our model for every sampled cycle of the MCMC.
 The sampled values are saved to file (or printed to screen) and can be summarized when our MCMC simulation is complete.

-We will create three different monitors of this analysis.
+Let's create three different monitor objects for this analysis.
 To manage the monitors in RevBayes, we create another workspace variable called `monitors` that is a vector containing the three monitor variables.

 {{ mcmc_script | snippet:"block#","30" }}

-Then, we can append our first monitor to the `monitors` vector.
+We will append our first monitor to the `monitors` vector.
 This will create a file called `bears.log` in a directory called `output` (if this directory does not already exist, RevBayes will create it).
 The function `mnModel()` initializes a monitor that saves all of the numerical parameters in the model to a tab-delineated file.
 This file is useful for summarizing marginal posteriors in statistical plotting tools like Tracer {% cite Rambaut2018 %} or R {% cite R2020 %}.
 We will exclude the `F` vector from logging, as it is purely used as an auxiliary variable for estimating fossil ages, and is clamped to 0.
+Additionally, we also specify how frequently we sample our Markov chain by setting the `printgen` option.
+We will sample every `10` cycles of our MCMC.
 Importantly, we also specify how frequently we sample our Markov chain by setting the `printgen` option.
 We will sample every `10` cycles of our MCMC.